MENLO SCHOOL • SINCE 1915

 Assembly

 Students gather for weekly assemblies that provide a forum for the sharing of ideas and information among students, faculty, and administrators—and a chance to have fun as a community.
-The program also brings various artists, writers, musicians, educators as well as political and business leaders to the campus.
+The program also brings various artists, writers, musicians, educators, as well as political and business leaders, to the campus.
 In addition, students and faculty members make assembly presentations related to topics of personal or community interest.
-The entire School gathers together every December for an All-School celebration of holiday music.
+All students in grades 6-12 gather in late December, before finals, for the beloved Holiday Assembly, which celebrates the winter season with festive music, dance, and student performances.

 Guest Speakers